cert-manager/website/content/docs/tutorials/getting-started-with-trust-manager/README.md

 - How you can automatically reload applications when your trust bundle changes
 - How you can enforce applications to use your distributed CA bundle

-From there we will use a simple `curl` pod to show to automatically mount the trusted CA `Bundle`, so it can be used without having to configure curl manually.
+From there we will use a simple `curl` pod to show how to automatically mount the trusted CA `Bundle`, so it can be used without having to configure curl manually.
 This mimics how an application would not need any additional configuration to make use of your trusted CA certificates bundle.